JalmarazMartn/ALRenumbering/README.md

 Clear Filename Button: Clears the file path to allow the user to select a different file in "Open file" next execution.

+if you still want to enable commands in command palette check the setting JAMRenumbering.EnableCommandPalette.

 ## Features

 This Renumber implementation has two commands: "Create initial CSV file" and "JAM Renumber Al Objects from CSV file"